Always Test Your Recovery Seed Backups

 Seed Test by Using an Official Testing Recovery Tool

 You can simulate the real recovery process by using an official testing recovery tool.

-This process is often called as a dry-run recovery or recovery check.
+This process is often called as a dry-run recovery or a recovery check.

-Read official documentation below and learn how to proceed with these checks.
+Read the official documentation below to learn how to proceed with these checks.